nguyenvothuan/Learning-Docker/README.md

 - `sudo chmod 666 /var/run/docker.sock`: give permission to the Docker socket.
 This is useful when you want to run Docker commands without using `sudo`.

 ## Chapter 9: Swarm Basic Features
+### Routing Mesh Cont
+- Routing Mesh: automatically routes incoming requests to published ports on available nodes in the cluster.
+It makes sure that the request is routed to a node that has a task for the service.
+For example, if a node is running a Drupal task, you can access the IP:port of the Drupal service on that node.
+- Stateless load balancing.
+Nginx or HAProxy LB may come to help
+- Docker Swarm Routing Mesh provides Layer 4 (transport layer) load balancing.
+- Accessing a service on a Swarm cluster: `http://<node_IP>:<published_port>`.
+The request will be routed to the node that has the task for the service, so it doesn't matter which node you access.
+- **Decentralized**: each node in the Swarm handles routing of the incoming requests automously.
+Should the node becomes oveloaded, it will not accept new connections but transfer these connections to other available nodes in the overlay network.